mojule/string-tree/readme.md

 - tabs are converted to two spaces
 - EOL within strings is expected to be escaped, eg `\n` rather than a literal EOL
-- empty lines are ignored
+- empty lines are ignored unless the option `retainEmpty` is passed, see below

 ```javascript
 const data = `